-Sports events rights holders have to enter with judicial proceedings against the wrongdoer, with a request to the judge to issue a preliminary injunction in order to halt unauthorised transmissions of the relevant event.
+Sports events rights holders have to enter into judicial proceedings against the wrongdoer, requesting a preliminary injunction to halt unauthorised transmissions of the relevant event.

-With regard to content made available online, according to the Brazilian Civil Rights Framework for the Internet (Law No. 12,965/2014) the court may order the internet application providers to immediately block the websites appointed as illegally broadcasting content (article 19).
+With regard to content made available online, according to the Civil Rights Framework for the Internet (Law No. 12,965/2014) the court may, upon request of the rights holder, order the internet application providers to immediately block the websites appointed as illegally broadcasting content (article 19).

-In addition to the request to stop illegal broadcasting, rights holders usually demand indemnification as a compensation for the damage suffered.
+In addition to the request to stop illegal broadcasting, rights holders usually demand indemnification as compensation for the damage suffered.
 According to recent case law, courts are likely to grant both such claims.